gideonaina/secad-lite/README.md

 ## Setup

 ### Pre-requisite (Required)
+- Clone this repo: `git clone git@github.com:gideonaina/secad-lite.git`
 - Install Docker (recommend v27).
-It comes with docker compose (minimum need is v2, v1 version will not work with this lab.
+It comes with docker compose (minimum needed is v2, v1 version will not work with this lab).
     - Mac: https://docs.docker.com/desktop/setup/install/mac-install/
     - Windows: https://docs.docker.com/desktop/setup/install/windows-install/
-    - Run docker --version  to confirm  the version of docker
+    - Run `docker --version`  to confirm the version of docker.
-    - Run docker compose version  to confirm version of docker compose
+    - Run `docker compose version`  to confirm the version of docker compose.

 ### Pre-requisite (Optional)

-- Install pgAdmin: This help inspect the content of the vector database
+- Install pgAdmin: Used to inspect the content of the vector database
     - Mac: https://www.pgadmin.org/download/pgadmin-4-macos/
     - Windows: https://www.pgadmin.org/download/pgadmin-4-windows/

-- Just: Install this make it easier to run the necessary commands as receipes (See Justfile in the repo for details)
+- Just: Makes it easier to run the necessary commands as receipes (See Justfile in the repo for details)
     - Mac: run `brew install just`
     - Window:
         * Install Scoop or Chocolatey